Planning ahead and claiming Business property relief could avoid that!

 An asset would be an expected asset if they are not used wholly or mainly for the purpose of the business concerned.

 It would be used throughout the whole of the last two years of the relevant period.

 This would not be required for future use in the business.

 CONSEQUENCES OF EXPECTED ASSET WITH BUSINESS PROPERTY RELIEF.

 The consequence is the application of a gateway test.

 The purpose of the gateway test is to consider the availability of business property relief and the restriction on the BPR available.

 THE GATEWAY TEST APPLIED FOR BUSINESS PROPERTY RELIEF.

 The share and asset valuation manual by HMRC states that the only grounds on which this relief may be denied

-This happens when the business of holding and the subsidiary company is viewed as a whole.
+This happens when the business of holding and the subsidiary company are viewed as a whole.